mvvugt/repro-clus/README.md

   - Another clustering analysis to compare;
   - Comparison of the two clustering algorithms using metrics and visualization;
   - Additional analyses to follow-up on this clusters.
+* Update example dataset, so it can be used for interpretation as well.

 ## License